Frequently Asked Questions

 #Enable / Disable webhooks

-2. Click on the pencil icon of the webhook you want to edit.
+2. Click the context menu next to the webhook you want to edit.

 #Delete a webhook

-2. Click on the trash icon of the webhook you want to delete.
+2. Click the context menu next to the webhook you want to delete, and then click Delete.

 3. Confirm you want to delete the webhook.